MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ### Group membership caching

 For performance reasons, group membership is cached by the Azure Rights Management service.
 This means that any changes to group membership can take up to 3 hours to take effect, and this time period is subject to change.
 Remember to factor this delay into any changes or testing that you do when you use groups in your configuration of the Azure Rights Management service, such as configuring [custom templates](../deploy-use/configure-custom-templates.md) or when you use a group for the [super user feature](../deploy-use/configure-super-users.md).

+### Considerations if email addresses change

+When you select users or groups by their display name for Azure Information Protection configuration, your selection saves and uses that object's email address.
+This means that if the email address changes after you have saved the configuration for Azure Information Protection, you must remove the group and select it again to save the updated email address.

+Configurations where you might select users or groups by their display name include custom Rights Management templates and Azure Information Protection scoped policies.
+Users can also select users and groups by their display name when they configure custom permissions with the Azure Information Protection client.

 ## Activate the Rights Management service for data protection
 When you are ready to start protecting documents and emails, activate the Rights Management service to enable this technology.
 For more information, see [Activating Azure Rights Management](../deploy-use/activate-service.md).